loslapleo/.dotfiles/README.md

 bash setup.sh
 ```

 By default, the `.config/` and `.dotfiles/` directories are expected to be in the user profile directory.
 In other words, the default config and dotfiles directories are `~/.config/` and `~/.dotfiles/` respectively.
-If this is not the case for you use the first two arguments of the `setup.sh` bash script to set the correct config and dotfiles directories.
+If this is not the case for you, use the first two arguments of the `setup.sh` bash script to set the correct config and dotfiles directories:

 ```
 bash setup.sh <config_dir> <dotfiles_dir>